-What's new for 2010?
+What's new for 2011?

-- The Research and Development Credit scheduled to expire on July 30, 2009, has been extended for tax years ending prior to January 1, 2011.
-If you earned qualifying credit and filed a 2009 tax return but did not claim the credit on Schedule 1299-A, Tax Subtractions and Credits, you may file an amended tax return and complete Schedule 1299-A to claim the credit.
-However, no credit earned or credit carryforward is allowed on or after January 1, 2011. - For tax years ending on or after December 31, 2010, several new questions have been added to Form IL-1120-ST. Be mindful when completing the form and attach any requested documentation. - Fiscal-year filers only For tax years beginning on or after January 1, 2011, and ending on or before December 31, 2016, an Angel Investment Credit may be claimed in an amount equal to 25 percent of an investment made directly in a qualified new business.
+- The Research and Development Credit scheduled to expire December 31, 2010, has been extended through tax years ending on or before December 31, 2015.
+If you are a fiscal year filer and did not claim any Research and Development Credit on your return for a tax year ending in 2011, you may amend your return for that tax year to claim the credit, as if the credit never expired. - Short-year filers: For tax years beginning on or after January 1, 2012, a Live Theater Production Tax Credit and a River Edge Historic Preservation Credit are available.
+These credits are administered by DCEO, cannot reduce your tax liability below zero, and provide a five-year carryforward for any excess credit unused in the earned year. - Any tax credit scheduled to expire in 2011, 2012, and 2013, as required in the Illinois Income Tax Act, has been extended by adding five years to the named expiration date. - For tax years beginning on or after January 1, 2011, and ending on or before December 31, 2016, an Angel Investment Credit may be claimed in an amount equal to 25 percent of an investment made directly in a qualified new business.
 The credit may not reduce tax below zero and may be carried forward for five years.
-See Schedule 1299-A Instructions for more information - The New Markets Credit is allowed for qualified investments made between 2008 and 2012 in a community development entity.
+See Schedule 1299-A Instructions for more information. - The New Markets Credit is allowed for qualified investments made between 2008 and 2017 in a community development entity.
 Credits are allowed on the second anniversary of the investment (tax years ending on or after December 31, 2010), and the next four anniversaries.
 The credit may not reduce tax below zero and may be carried forward for five years.
-See Schedule 1299-A Instructions for more information. - For tax years beginning on or after January 1, 2010, the Veterans Jobs Credit has been increased to the lesser of 10 percent of wages or \$1,200 per qualifying employee. - For tax years ending on or after December 31, 2009, and on or before December 30, 2020, the Student-Assistance Contribution Credit allows a credit for employers who make matching contributions to Illinois pre-paid tuition programs.
-The credit is limited to \$500 per qualifying employee, cannot reduce tax to less than zero, and may be carried forward five years.
+See Schedule 1299-A Instructions for more information. - For tax years beginning on or after January 1, 2010, the Veterans Jobs Credit has been increased to the lesser of 10 percent of wages or \$1,200 per qualifying employee.